Berserk-Games/Tabletop-Simulator-API/docs/event.md

 		return saved_data
 	end

-	--Runs when game is loaded
+	-- Runs when game is loaded
 	function onLoad(saved_data)
-		--Loads the tracking for if the game has started yet if saved_data ~= "" then
+		-- Loads the tracking for if the game has started yet if saved_data ~= "" then
 			local loaded_data = JSON.decode(saved_data)
 			someData = loaded_data.someData